deBijenkorf/pubsub_bigquery/README.md

 Project status: ALPHA

 A Google BigQuery sink for Google Pubsub events written in Rust.
-This project originated after some frustrations writing another version of this flow using the Apache Beam SDK.
+This project originated after some frustrations with writing another version of this flow using the Apache Beam SDK.
 Although the Apache Beam SDK is relatively straight forward, I noticed that it's either:

 * Expensive (when using the Google Dataflow runner)
 * Slow (when using the SparkRunner)
-* And in both cases quite memory intensive
+* In both cases quite memory intensive

 Because of these reasons it seemed like a good idea to implement this flow in Rust using the Google API's directly.
+This application currently does not have any options for horizontal scaling

 ## Quickstart